telerik/reporting-docs/interactivity/table-of-contents/overview.md

 1. In __Design view__, right-click outside the report sections, select View and open up the [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%}).
 1. Select a [Table](/api/Telerik.Reporting.Table), [Crosstab](/api/Telerik.Reporting.Crosstab) or [List](/api/Telerik.Reporting.List) report item, so the __Group Explorer__ shows the respective groups.
-1. Select a group to which you want to add to the table of contents, right-click on it, and select __Group Properties__.
+1. Select a group you want to add to the table of contents, right-click it, and select __Group Properties__.
 The properties for the selected group appear in the __Edit Table Group__ dialog.
-1. In the [TocText](/api/Telerik.Reporting.TableGroup#Telerik_Reporting_TableGroup_TocText) property, type the text that you want to appear in the table of contents.
+1. In the [TocText](/api/Telerik.Reporting.TableGroup#Telerik_Reporting_TableGroup_TocText) property, type the text you want to appear in the table of contents.
 Alternatively, click the ellipsis to open the __Expression__ dialog box to specify an expression that evaluates to a text.
 Typically for a group, the expression you type should match the group expression.
 1. Click __OK__.
-1. Repeat steps 1-5 for every group that you want to appear in the table of contents.
+1. Repeat steps 1-5 for every group you want to appear in the table of contents.
 1. Enable the table of contents section from the report's context menu.
 1. Run the report - the table of contents displays the group values.
 Click any TOC entry to jump to the report page with that group instance.